Competitor race rules

 - Teams must carry the timing transponder allocated to them throughout the race.
-The transponder are the property of our timing provider and must be returned to the finish line.
-Any teams losing either their timing transponder will incur an $100 replacement fee per item lost.
+The transponder is the property of our timing provider and must be returned to the finish line.
+Any teams losing either their timing transponder will incur an $100 replacement fee per item lost

 - All team members must wear their race team bib vests throughout the race, and bib vests must be worn over the outer garment or piece of equipment (including pack or life vest).